KevinKenya/nairobi-connector-open-source/crates/lagos-lite/README.md

 | **Memory usage (10M pts)**| ~850MB | **< 40MB (Zero-Copy)** | **21x** |

 > [!NOTE]
 > Lagos achieves these speeds by offloading downsampling (LTTB) to the Rust core and utilizing `wgpu` for parallelized GPU rendering.
-Matplotlib's latency includes the mandatory data copy into the Python interpreter, which Lagos bypasses entirely.
+Standard pipeline latency includes the mandatory data copy into the Python interpreter, which Lagos bypasses entirely.

 ---
 © 2026 Kevin Chege.
 Location: Nairobi.